 Stitches have been in play for over 5,000 years, with the first use dating back to around 3000 BC.
 The oldest known person that was uncovered with proof of stitches dates back to 1100 BC.
 We likely were able to see the stitches due to the person being a well-preserved mummy in Egypt, where stitches were quite common.

 There were only so many supplies available to the ancient world though.
 This is why stitches were often made with multiple different things.
-Most used flax, hemp, and cotton to stitch a person up while others used animal material like hair, silk, and even tendons & arteries.
+Most used flax, hemp, and cotton to stitch a person up while others used animal materials like hair, silk, and even tendons & arteries.
 They worked for thousands of years and still do today.